bradzickafoose/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+• forEach iterates over a list and applies some operation to each list member.

+• map iterates over a list, transforms each member of that list, and returns another list of the same size with the transformed members.

 2. What is the difference between a function and a method?

+• A method is implicitly passed the object on which it was called.

+• A method is able to operate on data that is contained within the class ()

 3. What is closure?

+• A closure is the combination of a function and the lexical environment within which that function was declared.

 4. Describe the four rules of the 'this' keyword.

+•

+•

+•

+•

 5. Why do we need super() in an extended class?

+• When used in a constructor, the super keyword must be used before the this keyword is used.

+• The super keyword can also be used to call functions on a parent object.

 ## Project Set up